Importance of a Strong CV

 Showcasing Achievements

 Here, we can discuss selecting and pinpointing the best examples from your employment history.
+Focusing on key achievements from your previous jobs will make your CV more compelling and help you stand out.

 Remember, less is more, so don’t write too much detail into this part – keep the long stories for the live interview and use your achievements only as a hook to grab the recruiter’s interest for the later recruitment phases.